A small Python library to deal with big tables

 - Types, Read/Write, CSV, SQL, JSON, HTML – description of Lemuras supported data types, saving to and loading from CSV, SQL, JSON, HTML formats.

-In addition, there is one complex example of solving a real-life problem:
+In addition, there are several complex examples of solving a real world problems:

-The source code of Lemuras is well-commented, so, you can find useful information there.
+The code of Lemuras is well-commented, also there are many unit-tests, so, you can easily find useful information there.
 Contributions are welcome.